ISL: Rana Gharami tested positive for banned substances by NADA | Goal.com

 The defender has been suspended provisionally after the reports were mailed to the All India Football Federation (AIFF), FIFA and WADA.
 He has been given a week's time to reply to the charge and notify the authorities of his decision.

-Glucocorticosteroids falls under the class of substances that are not banned all time, but only during competition.
+Glucocorticosteroids falls under the class of substances that are banned only during competition.
 Such drugs are known to treat autoimmune diseases, heart and skin conditions and cancer.

 The drug remains in the system for eight months after being administered.
 Gharami could have come in contact with the drug well before he joined Dynamos' pre-season camp, which only started in August.